RosencrantzArt/annaquiz/README.md

 -This project aims to enhance the user experience and visual appeal through various improvements.
 These changes include optimizing content for desktop viewing, personalizing messages based on user scores, achieving symmetry in design, and imbuing a finance-oriented aesthetic.

 - Proposed Improvements

-1. Desktop Optimization
+- Desktop Optimization
 Centred Content: Ensure all content is centrally aligned to enhance readability and aesthetics on desktop screens.
 Responsive Design: Implement responsive design principles to adapt the layout seamlessly across different screen sizes.

-2. Personalized Messages
+- Personalized Messages
 User Score-based Messages: Tailor messages based on the user's performance or interaction with the application.
 Provide encouraging feedback or helpful tips depending on their scores.
-3. Symmetrical Design
-Balance and Symmetry: Enhance visual harmony by aligning elements symmetrically.
-This includes text alignment, spacing, and overall layout balance.

-- Color Scheme: Utilize colors commonly associated with finance, such as deep blues, greens, or golds, to evoke a sense of trust and professionalism.
-  Additional Notes
-- Post Time Interaction: Even after the time limit is reached, users can still access and utilize the restart button to begin anew.
-Continuous Support: While the application may restrict certain functions after the time limit, support for answering user queries remains available indefinitely.

 ## Learnings
 Developing the Bull & Bear Quiz taught me valuable lessons about project management and coding practices.
 Initially, I rushed into coding without adequate planning, leading to unnecessary revisions and delays.
 This experience emphasized the importance of thorough project planning to avoid scope creep.